Proper quasi-homogeneous domains in flag manifolds and geometric structures: Introduction

 \begin{remark} \ \begin{enumerate} \item The theorem fails for general semi-simple groups.
 Take for instance $G=\PGL_{p+q}(\Rb) \times \PGL_{p+q}(\Rb)$ and let $P \leq \PGL_{p+q}(\Rb)$ be the stabilizer of some $p$-plane.
 Then we can identify $(G \times G)/(P \times P)$ with $\Gr_p(\Rb^{p+q}) \times \Gr_p(\Rb^{p+q})$ and

 is a proper quasi-homogeneous domain.
-Notice that the parabolic subgroup $P \times P$ is non-maximal: it is contained in $\PGL_{p+q}(\Rb) \times P$ and $P \times \PGL_{p+q}(\Rb)$. \item There are examples of non-proper quasi-homogeneous domains: suppose $G = \PGL_{p+q}(\Rb)$ and $P \leq G$ is the stabilizer of a $p$-plane in $\Kb^{p+q}$.
+Notice that the parabolic subgroup $P \times P$ is non-maximal: it is contained in $\PGL_{p+q}(\Rb) \times P$ and $P \times \PGL_{p+q}(\Rb)$.
+The semisimple case will be explored in more detail in Theorem~\ref{thm:products} below. \item There are examples of non-proper quasi-homogeneous domains: suppose $G = \PGL_{p+q}(\Rb)$ and $P \leq G$ is the stabilizer of a $p$-plane in $\Kb^{p+q}$.
 Then, by Example~\ref{ex:symmetric}, there exists a proper homogeneous domain $\Omega \subset G/P$.
 Now consider a parabolic subgroup $P^\prime \lneqq P$ and the natural projection map $\pi: G/P^\prime \rightarrow G/P$.
-Then $\pi^{-1}(\Omega)$ is a homogeneous domain in $G/P^\prime$ which is not proper (see Proposition~\ref{prop:bigger_para} below). \item Theorem~\ref{thm:proper_non_maximal} should be compared to the rich theory of \emph{convex divisible domains} in real projective space.
-A proper convex set $\Omega \subset \Pb(\Rb^{d+1})$ is called \emph{divisible} when there exists a discrete group $\Gamma \leq \Aut(\Omega)$ which acts co-compactly, freely, and properly on $\Omega$.
-The symmetric domain $\Bc_{d,1}$ defined in Example~\ref{ex:symmetric} is the fundamental example of a convex divisible domain but there are many non-homogeneous examples, see the survey papers by Benoist~\cite{B2008}, Marquis~\cite{M2013}, and Quint~\cite{Q2010}. \item We should also mention recent constructions~\cite{GW2008, GW2012, GGKW2015, KLP2013, KLP2014, KLP2014b} of open domains $\Omega$ in certain flag manifolds where there exists a discrete group $\Gamma \leq \Aut(\Omega)$ which acts properly, freely, and cocompactly on $\Omega$.
+Then $\pi^{-1}(\Omega)$ is a homogeneous domain in $G/P^\prime$ which is not proper (see Proposition~\ref{prop:bigger_para} below). \item We should also mention recent constructions~\cite{GW2008, GW2012, GGKW2015, KLP2013, KLP2014, KLP2014b} of open domains $\Omega$ in certain flag manifolds where there exists a discrete group $\Gamma \leq \Aut(\Omega)$ which acts properly, freely, and cocompactly on $\Omega$.
 These constructions use the theory of Anosov representations and (to the best of our knowledge) never produce proper domains. \end{enumerate} \end{remark}